Resources Overview

 Resource Structure

-name: My Resource # Human-readable name
+name: My Resource # required: human-readable label

-description: What it does # Optional description
+description: What it does # optional

-category: api # Optional: for organization
+category: api # optional grouping label

 - item1